On the quasi-uniformity properties of quasi-Monte Carlo point sets and sequences -- Part I: Lattices and Kronecker sequences: Introduction

-\paragraph{Brief summary of known results.} Quasi-uniform point sets play an important role for instance in the areas of design of computer experiments \cite{FLS06, PM12, SWN03} and radial basis function approximation \cite{Sch95,W05}.
+\textbf{Brief summary of known results.} Quasi-uniform point sets play an important role for instance in the areas of design of computer experiments \cite{FLS06, PM12, SWN03} and radial basis function approximation \cite{Sch95,W05}.

-The existence of quasi-uniform sequences with mesh ratio bounded by $2$ follows from \cite{PZ23} using a greedy algorithm which adds points one by one.
-Concrete explicit examples in dimension 1 are the famous van der Corput sequence in base $b$, which is quasi-uniform, or the Kronecker sequence $(\{n \alpha\})_{n \ge 0}$, which is quasi-uniform if and only if $\alpha$ is a badly approximable number; see \cite{G24b} and Section~\ref{secc:nalpha} of the present paper.
+The existence of quasi-uniform infinite sequences was shown in \cite{PZ23}, which proves that such sequences can be constructed by a greedy packing algorithm.
+It is also shown that there are sequences such that the mesh ratio of the first $N$ points of the sequence is at most $2$ for all $N \ge 2$.
+The resulting sequences do not necessarily have low discrepancy.
+The case of $d=1$ is an exception, where the resulting sequences, depending on the initialization of the greedy packing, coincide with the van der Corput sequence in base $2$, along with the additional point at $x=1$.
+A numerical illustration will be given in Part II \cite{DGSxx}.
+Another concrete explicit example in dimension~1 is the Kronecker sequence $(\{n \alpha\})_{n \ge 0}$, which is quasi-uniform if and only if $\alpha$ is a badly approximable number; see \cite{G24b} and Section~\ref{secc:nalpha} of the present paper.

 On the other hand, important sequences that seem at first sight to be candidates for quasi-uniform sequences do actually not possess this property.
-An example for such an instance is the Sobol' sequence in dimension 2, which is not quasi-uniform, as shown in \cite{G24a}.
-More examples can be found in \cite{DGSxx}, including Hammersley point sets, Faure sequence, and a class of Fibonacci polynomial lattices.
+An example for such an instance is the Sobol' sequence in dimension 2.
+In \cite{SS07}, it was predicted based on numerical experiments that the Sobol' sequence satisfies a lower bound on the separation radius of order $N^{-1/d}$ for any dimension $d$.
+This was shown not to hold for dimension $d=2$ in \cite{G24a}, and thus the two-dimensional Sobol' sequence is not quasi-uniform.
+More strongly, it is not quasi-uniform along any subsequence \cite{suzuki2025a}.
+However, the case for $d \ge 3$ remains open.